bhisaac/5eFP/5eFP-SRD.md

 - Forge a document
 - Recall lore about a craft or trade
 - Win a game of skill

+#### Initiative

+At the beginning of every encounter, you roll initiative by rolling d20 + INT.
+Initiative determines the order of creatures’ turns in combat.

 #### Spellcasting Ability